 While the piece of wood is stuck to the lathe and the spindle gets going, you can use tools like chisels to make the shape you want.
 It’s kind of like working on a potter’s wheel except with a piece of wood.

 Once again, depending on what you’re making, woodturning blanks come in many shapes and sizes.
-For instance, if you’re making a small bowl, you are looking for a 4 x 4-inch blank.
+For instance, if you’re making a small bowl, — like in this step-by-step project, — you are looking for a 4 x 4-inch blank.

 A big one can consume up to 12 x 12 inches.
 And the thickness ranges from two to at least six inches.